NYULibraries/dlts-enm-tct-backend/documentation/docs/api/topics.md

 basket.occurs[...].location.document.title  | String  | Title of the original source that this occurrence is in basket.occurs[...].location.document.author | String  | Author of the original source that this occurrence is in basket.occurs[...].location.localid         | String  | Identifier for this particular location (relative to the document).
-This __is__ guaranteed to be stable across ingests relations                                   | List    | List/Description of all related topics relations[...].ids                          | Integer | Internal ID of this particular relation relations[...].basket.id                    | Integer | ID of the related topic
+This __is__ guaranteed to be stable across ingests basket.weblinks[...].id                     | Integer | Internal ID of the weblink basket.weblinks[...].content                | String  | Human-readable description of the weblink.
+Is often, but is not required to be, the title of the linked webpage basket.weblinks[...].url                    | String  | Full URL of the weblink.
+Must start with http or https basket.types[...].id                        | Integer | Internal ID of the Topic Type basket.types[...].ttype                     | String  | Human-readable name of the Topic Type relations                                   | List    | List/Description of all related topics relations[...].ids                          | Integer | Internal ID of this particular relation relations[...].basket.id                    | Integer | ID of the related topic